 This work is not without limitations.
-In clinical practice, not all the physician work is EHR-related or tracked by the EHR system, and as such the workload reflected in the activity logs do not always align with the actual wellness outcome.
-This may bound the prediction performance of a learning model exclusively based on activity logs.
+In clinical practice, not all physician work is EHR-related or tracked by the EHR system, and as such the physician behaviors reflected in the activity logs do not always align with the actual wellness outcome.
+This may bound the predictive performance of a model trained exclusively based on activity logs.
 Constrained by the current extent of our study at the moment, only a limited number of burnout labels have been collected, which could have restrained the power of deep learning from being fully exploited.
-For future work, the availability of much larger amount of EHR activity logs may allow us to explore more advanced semi-supervised or transfer learning approaches for better burnout prediction that facilitates physician well being.
+For future work, the availability of much greater amount of EHR activity log data may allow us to explore more advanced semi-supervised or transfer learning approaches for better burnout prediction to facilitate physician well being.